 We declare, pronounce and define that the doctrine which asserts that the Blessed Virgin Mary, from the first moment of her conception, by a singular grace and privilege of almighty God, and in view of the merits of Jesus Christ, Savior of the human race, was preserved free from every stain of original sin is a doctrine revealed by God.

 Pope Pius’s dogmatic declaration was not a nineteenth-century invention pulled out of a hat.
 Its purpose was to affirm in an official and formal way, as all ex cathedra statements are, a long-existing tradition passed down since the age of the apostles.

-Saint Paul wrote that “all have sinned” (Rom 3:23).
-The context here is personal sin—that is, sin which is done rather than inherited.
+Saint Paul wrote that “all have sinned” (Rom.
+3:23).
+The context here is personal sin—that is, sin that is done rather than inherited.
 (Original sin is dealt with two chapters later in Paul’s epistle.)
 So have all sinned?
 In general, yes.
 But there are exceptions—beginning with Jesus himself!
-Other exceptions could include infants and the severely disabled, since a sufficient degree of knowledge and consent are key requirements for an offense against God.
+Other exceptions could include infants and the severely disabled, since a sufficient degree of knowledge and consent is a key requirement for an offense against God.
 And there are other biblical exceptions besides Christ.
-Indeed, Mary is not the first woman to be conceived without sin: Eve too, the mother of humanity, was created free of sin—but eventually fell by disobedience.
+Indeed, Mary is not the first woman to be conceived without sin: Eve, too, the mother of humanity, was created free of sin—but eventually fell by disobedience.
 Mary did not fall.

 The later Church Fathers conveyed the blessedness of Mary even more explicitly.
 Consider the words of St. Ephrem in the fourth century:

 You alone and your Mother are more beautiful than any others, for there is no blemish in you nor any stains upon your Mother.
 Who of my children can compare in beauty to these?
 (Nisibene Hymns 27:8).

 Even Martin Luther believed that Mary had received special graces from God, professing in a 1527 sermon: